Henley MSc in Coaching and Behavioural Change

 Includes the Henley Professional Certificate in Coaching and Neuroscience & Psychology for Behavioural Change.
-This would typically take nine months, involve three 2-day residential workshops for the Certificate and two 3-day plus one 4-day workshops for the introduction to NLP and the neuroscience and psychology behind it.
+This would typically take nine months, involve three 2-day residential workshops for the Certificate and two 3-day plus one 4-day workshops for the introduction to neuroscience and the psychology behind it.
 Stage 1 is assessed through two 5000-word assignments.

 Exemptions from this stage are available for prospective participants who currently hold the Henley Professional Certificate in Coaching.
 Please contact us to discuss your situation.

 Includes modules in Advanced Coaching Practice, Group Dynamics & Systems Thinking, and Becoming a Reflective Practitioner.
 This stage takes around nine months, involves six 3-day residential workshops.
 This stage is assessed through three 5,000-word assignments.